otherchris/dwidder/journal.md

   issues)

   #### Goal: Implement websocket/graphQL API and user authentication
-  - [ ] Add graphQL consumption with Apollo to client
-  - [ ] Add user authentication to back end
+  - [X] Add user authentication to back end
-  - [ ] Story: "As a user, when not logged in, when I visit dwidder, I see a log in/create account page"
+  - [X] Story: "As a user, when not logged in, when I visit dwidder, I see a log in/create account page"
-  - [ ] Story: "As a user I can set up an account with an email address"
+  - [X] Story: "As a user I can set up an account with an email address"
-  - [ ] Story: "As a user with an account, I can log in to the application"
+  - [X] Story: "As a user with an account, I can log in to the application"
-  - [ ] Story: "As a user, when I am logged in, when I visit dwidder, I see a Feed"
+  - [X] Story: "As a user, when I am logged in, when I visit dwidder, I see a Dashboard"

 ## June 14, 2018